 Can the almonds also be replaced with other nuts?

 In any case!
 There are no limits for the fanatasy :)

-Speaking of rest time, does that have to be?
+Speaking of rest time, is that necessary?

-Is this also vegan?
+Is this also possible in vegan form?

-With this recipe, we are actually very unsure what the vegan version could look like.
+With this recipe we are actually very unsure what the vegan version could look like.
 The eggs are simply very important for the consistency of the teacakes.
 But you can easily replace the butter with margarine, which would at least make the cake lactose-free!
-If any of you have an idea how the cake could work vegan, please let us know!
+If any of you have an idea of how the cake could work vegan, please let us know!